amethyst/specs/book/src/11_advanced_component.md

 ## Marker components

-Say we want to add a drag force to only some entities that have velocity, but let other entities move about freely without drag?
+Say we want to add a drag force to only some entities that have velocity, but let other entities move about freely without drag.

 The most common way is to use a marker component for this.
 A marker component is a component without any data that can be added to entities to "mark" them